Zero-Tang/NoirVisor/src/vt_core/readme.md

 # Critical Hypervisor Protection
 This feature is an essential security feature.
 I found this feature missing in most open-source light-weight hypervisor project.
 The key is that VMCS and other essential pages are not protected through Intel EPT even if they enabled Intel EPT.
 It should be pointed out that a malware can be aware of the format of VMCS of a specific processor.
 In this regard, malware may corrupt the VMCS through memory access instruction.

+# Real-Time Code Integrity
+Real-Time CI is now implemented by Intel EPT.

 # Future Feature (Roadmap)
 In future, NoirVisor has following plans:

 - Implement VMX-Nesting.
-- Implement EPT-based Code Integrity Enforcement.

 # VMX-Nesting Algorithm (Incomplete Version)
 To nest another working hypervisor is the highest focus of Project NoirVisor.
 However, starting from the repository creation, this goal has not been satisfied yet.
 Here, I will state down the algorithm and it will be updated in future as problems arises. <br>